iotaledger/goshimmer/docs/implementation_design/object_storage.md

 ```
 It needs two parameters:
 - `store` - the key value `kvstore` instance
-- `database.Prefix` - prefix defined in the `database` package for our new `example` package.
-It will be responsible for automatic configuration of newly provided KVStore object.
+- `database.Prefix` - a prefix defined in the `database` package for our new `example` package.
+It will be responsible for automatic configuration of the newly provided `kvstore` instance.

 After defining the storage factory for the group of objects, we can use it to create an `*objectstorage.ObjectStorage` instance: